 Notwithstanding any other provision of this Warranty, the Purchaser's rights and the Builder's obligations hereunder shall be without any force and effect and this Warranty shall be deemed superseded by any U.S. Government required warranty or other third-party warranty provided to Purchaser as required by local jurisdictions.
-In addition, this Warranty shall be deemed to be in addition to any required implied warranty required pursuant to the condominium laws of the jurisdiction in which the New Home is constructed which laws do not allow such warranty to be modified or excluded.

-13. NOTICE REGARDING DELIVERY OF HOMEOWNERS MANUAL AND WARRANTY INFORMATION TO FUTURE PURCHASERS
+13.NOTICE REGARDING DELIVERY OF HOMEOWNERS MANUAL AND WARRANTY INFORMATION TO FUTURE PURCHASERS

-In the event that you eventually decide to sell your New Home, it is your responsibility to deliver this Homeowner's Manual and the Warranty information which it contains to any subsequent owner of the home.
+In the event that you eventually decide to sell your Home, it is your responsibility to deliver this Homeowner's Manual and the Warranty information which it contains to any subsequent owner of the home.